cryptomountain/SweepFreeq/README.md

 # SweepFreeq
 Android application for K6BEZ Antenna Analyzer
-This is a work in progress - no releases yet.
+This is a work in progress - Beta release available.

 This project is using these excellent libraries: